Galois cohomology of a number field is Koszul: Introduction

-Indeed, let the $\Gamma$\+valued filtration $F$ on $(c)\sub A$ be induced from the $\Gamma$\+valued filtration $F$ on~$A$.
-Then the ideal $\gr^F(c)\sub\gr^F A$ is generated by the class of the element~$c$.
 This is an ideal in a (super)commutative quadratic monomial algebra generated by a subset of the algebra generators.
 All such ideals are Koszul.
 Indeed, for a finitely generated monomial algebra, this is shown in~\cite[proof of Theorem~8.1 of Chapter~4]{PP}, and the general case follows by passing to the inductive limit of ideals in finitely generated monomial algebras.

 \Section{Preliminaries on Number Fields}

 First of all let us recall that for any field $K$ and a prime number~$l$ the multiplication in $\KM(K)/l$ is supercommutative when $l$~is odd or $K$ contains a square root of~$-1$, and commutative when $l=2$.
 More precisely, one has $\{x,x\}=\{-1,x\}$ in $\KM_2(K)$ for any $x\in \KM_1(K)$ \cite[Section~I.1]{BT}.